 - Down payment: When the borrower makes a significant cash investment toward the purchase price, it can lower the loan rate.
 A down payment is seen as reducing the lender’s risk since it gives you instant equity in the home.
 Because your home serves as collateral in a mortgage, any equity you bring to the table is valuable to a lender in the event of loan default.

 - External factors: Economic factors such as supply and demand, world conditions like unrest or natural disasters, government factors like federal interest rates — all of these and more influence the rate a lender will offer.

-- Relationship rates: When it comes to loans, it’s worth checking whether the lender offers incentives based upon other products and services you may have with them.
+Linked accounts (relationship rates): When it comes to loans, it’s worth checking whether the lender offers incentives based upon other products and services you may have with them.
 For example, some of Numerica’s loan products include opportunities for a discount on the interest rate.
 Already have another Numerica loan or credit card?
-You may receive a lower rate.
+That would be considered a “linked account,” and you may receive a lower rate.
 Agree to pay the loan automatically from a Numerica checking account?
 Ditto.

 Do the math

 Recently spotted: A bumper sticker that said, “Why put off until tomorrow what I can impulse buy today?”

 Here’s why: When it comes to major purchases, the time you invest upfront could save you years of heartache and high loan payments.
 So before you buy a car or before you buy a home, do the math.
 Talk to experts you trust.